akdombrowski/spruceid-gen-vc-demo/README.md

 <br />

-Or, if you know what you're doing, please go for it.
+Or, if you know what you're doing, please go for it! 😊

 <br />